I Did My Own Wedding Makeup. It Was The (Second) Best Decision I Made

 AdvertisementADVERTISEMENT

 I mean…that did sound nice.
 But I can probably count on one hand the number of times I’ve genuinely loved getting my makeup done.
-Being a beauty-industry professional has made me pretty particular (and knowledgeable, even though I’m no artist) about how I like my makeup done, and even the most experienced artist is at a disadvantage compared to my years of practice applying eyeliner at the precise angle that elongates my eyes, or a pop of blush right at my cheekbones to lift and wake up my complexion.
-And that’s not even counting getting the shades and undertones right; I’ve been scarred by too many frosted berry and magenta lipsticks than I’d care to admit.
+Being a beauty-industry professional has made me pretty particular (and knowledgeable, even though I’m no artist) about how I like my makeup done.
+Even the most experienced artist is at a disadvantage compared to my years of practice applying eyeliner at the precise angle that elongates my eyes, or a pop of blush right at my cheekbones to lift and wake up my complexion.
+That’s not even counting getting the shades and undertones right; I’ve been scarred by too many frosted berry and magenta lipsticks than I’d care to admit.

-Which brings me to a few months before my wedding, when I was surrounded by a small mountain of product and a weekend afternoon dedicated to bringing my Instagram saved folder of soft, bridal glam to life.
-I felt good about translating elements of each inspiration photo IRL, but in order for my look to last from first-look photos through the reception — not to mention, show up on camera — I definitely wanted some advice from the pros.
+Which brings me to a few months before my wedding, when I was surrounded by a small mountain of products and a weekend afternoon dedicated to bringing my Instagram saved folder of soft, bridal glam to life.
+I felt good about translating elements of each inspiration photo IRL, but for my look to last from first-look photos through the reception — not to mention show up on camera — I definitely wanted some advice from the pros.

 AdvertisementADVERTISEMENT